Seven Deadly Sins of Cosplay Photography

 Please understand that a lot of time and work goes into producing a good product, if you have any shred of respect for the artist then you bring up payment outright.
 It is absolutely fine to haggle or negotiate if you feel a deal can be made but never ever expect something for free.
 Especially if you care about them as a significant other or friend, they deserve even more payment because they will more than likely work even harder for you.

 If you are an artist who does work for free, you might notice a group of fans that work with you because they like you, your work, and the fact you are free.
-It is alright to work for free initially while you build your skill and portfolio but eventually you deserve to get paid and never ever be afraid to be upfront with your clients when that time comes.
-Those that stay and pay are your true homies, if they can’t afford you then work out some other arrangement from marketing to print rights etc. If they refuse to give anything and get offended, you didn’t need them anyways.
+It is alright to work for free initially while you build your skill and portfolio but eventually, you deserve to get paid and never ever be afraid to be upfront with your clients when that time comes.
+Those that stay and pay are your true homies if they can’t afford you then work out some other arrangement from marketing to print rights etc. If they refuse to give anything and get offended, you didn’t need them anyway.
 This also goes for cosplayers who model for products or photographers!
 Don’t let others profit off your images without your permission, stand up for yourself!

 The greatest gift you can offer anyone in this world is respect.
 Respect means answering messaging in a timely manner, being true to your world, paying on time, and considering others in your decision making.
-Whether it is in regards to showing up on time for a photo shoot or being keeping your cool when things don’t turn out as planned, respect will take you so much further in life than disrespect.
+Whether it is in regards to showing up on time for a photoshoot or being keeping your cool when things don’t turn out as planned, respect will take you so much further in life than disrespect.
 No one in this world is perfect nor will they ever always be terrible, people can and will change.

 You might feel superior to a cosplayer because of your experience as a photographer, but you are not.
 You might be a cosplayer with a massive following and think you are better than a new photographer, but you are not.
 I have seen many people fall from grace and others rise from nothing.
-It is always best to treat every one as an equal and offer them the same respect you would show someone you admire.
+It is always best to treat everyone as an equal and offer them the same respect you would show someone you admire.
 Even if you might not like someone else, you can at the very least not do them any harm.

 I say this not to save their face but yours.
 People will remember how you responded to various situations, for better or worse, and it will influence so many events in the future.